-Melissa A. Harclerode, PhD, ENV SP
+Melissa A. Harclerode, PhD, BCES

 Dr. Melissa Harclerode is an experienced environmental scientist who has been involved in a variety of sustainability-boosting projects including environmental site assessments, remedial investigations, technology evaluation, risk management implementation, vapor intrusion and Brownfields assessments.
 She specializes in integrated assessment approaches to define sustainability objectives and evaluate the environmental, social, and economic impacts of remedial activities, providing expert oversight in the work of life cycle valuations, environmental footprint analysis, social cost benefit analysis and community surveys.
 In her career at CDM Smith, Melissa has lent her expertise to federal, state and private clients; as the firm’s sustainability technical lead, she provides company-wide support in technical and quality control efforts for a variety of key projects.

 Why CDM Smith?
 CDM Smith is a company that maintains its pride and passion in technical quality, thus creating an atmosphere that promotes innovation and collaboration.
 I’m honored to be working with leading experts in the environmental services community and have the ability to collaborate with academia, regulatory agencies, and private partnerships to optimize sustainable attributes of treatment technologies and restoration projects.

 What inspires you?
 Rachel Carson’s Silent Spring provides inspiration to focus on the bigger picture on how human activities have an impact on the environment and society, while simultaneously playing a role in protecting them both.
 Carson’s book highlights the importance of collecting quality data and using the results to improve environmental and human health.
 I continue to strive towards improving quality of life for society on all projects and endeavors.